aoyan27/my_master_thesis_ros/README.md

 # my_master_thesis_ros
-In this repository, I compiled the source code using ROS created for the master thesis.
+In this repository, I compiled the source code using ROS for the master thesis.

 - camera_velodyne_calibration
 	- camera_velodyne_calibration_gazebo